 While case processing delays are all too common when dealing with USCIS, you don’t always have to sit around waiting for them to act on your case.
 You can help speed up your case by using this information.

 I hope you found this video helpful.
-Subscribe if this content or information helps you in any way, comment below if you want me to talk about something in specific, and share this resource because you never know who needs answers to these questions.
+Subscribe if this content or information helps you in any way, schedule a consultation if you have a specific question, comment below if you want me to talk about something in specific, and share this resource because you never know who needs answers to these questions.
 If you have a question specific to your unique circumstances, please schedule a consultation through the link below.
 I’ll see you in the next video.